 Happy baking (creating? considering it’s raw?!) and let us know – when was a time that you failed at something or wanted to give up?
 Was it a recipe?
 A hobby?
 What did you do to bounce back?

 - 1/2 cup almonds

-- 2 cups of frozen raspberries mashed yields 1 cup mashed
+- 2 cups frozen raspberries yields 1 cup mashed

-- 2 tablespoons maple syrup or sub agave or rice malt syrup
+- 2 tbsp maple syrup or sub agave or rice malt syrup

 - Blitz the almonds and walnuts in a food processor until resembles a fine meal

 - Add the dates, cocoa, salt and vanilla and blend until forms a dough *